 You’ll also have a much better chance of increasing your overall strength on a caloric surplus.
 Bulking is eating at a caloric surplus to gain weight.
-If done successfully, fat gain would be minimal.
-There’s reasons why you’re not growing, read my other post on Why You’re Not Growing.
+If done successfully, the fat gain would be minimal.
+There are reasons why you’re not growing, read my other post on Why You’re Not Growing.

 The fun part: grocery shopping.
 You’re going to be eating a lot more food, which means buying a lot more food.
 Having said that, your grocery bill will most likely double or even triple (depends if you’re rich enough to buy organic).
 Bulking shouldn’t be so expensive, but it’s not easy.

-There’s many different type of lean protein to choose from, never mind vegetarian options as well.
+There are many different types of lean protein to choose from, never mind vegetarian options as well.
 The typical bro diet you’ll come across is boneless, skinless chicken breast along with white rice or sweet potatoes.
-Depending where you live, that is one of the most expensive forms of chicken.
+Depending on where you live, that is one of the most expensive forms of chicken.
 It’s a very lean cut of meat, as opposed to a fattier chicken.
 It’s more processed (in a good way) which is why it has a higher price tag.

 The easiest way to bulk is to stick to staple foods and alternate the protein and carbs for variety.
 You’re also a lot more inclined to eat healthy if you have meals ready to go in the fridge.
 Check out my Guide to Painless Meal Prep, it’ll make your life a lot easier in the long run.

 Still with me?
 Now let’s jump into the best bulking on a budget recipes.